25 episodes

-Society matters is a podcast from the School of Social Sciences and Humanities (SSH) at Aston University.
-Presented by journalist Steve Dyson, the podcast series explores some of the fascinating work of academics within the School on current issues facing society.
+Society matters is a podcast from Aston University.
+Presented by Sam Cook, the podcast series explores some of the fascinating work of academics within the University on current issues facing society.

 • 5.0 • 6 Ratings